javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expression/article.md

     }
     ```

-    Here the function is created inside another function call:

-    ```js
-    // Function Expression
-    setTimeout(function() {
-      alert("Hello!")
-    }, 1000);
-    ```

 ### Creation time

-There are more differences between them besides the syntax.
+Another difference is when they are actualy created by the JavaScript engine.

 **Function Expressions are created when the execution reaches them.**

-That's rather obvious.
-Once the execution flow passes to the right side of the assignment -- here we go, the function is made and can be used (assigned, called etc) from now on.
+That's kind of obvious.
+Once the execution flow passes to the right side of the assignment `let sum = function` -- here we go, the function is made and can be used (assigned, called etc) from now on.

 Function Declarations are different.

-**Function Declarations are created before the script or a code block begins to execute and are visible in the whole scropt/block.**
+**Function Declarations are created before the script or a code block begins to execute and are visible in the whole script/block.**

 In other words, when JavaScript *prepares* to run the script or a code block, it first looks for Function Declarations in it and creates the functions.
 We can think of it as an "initialization stage".
-Then it runs the code.

 As a natural effect, a function declared as Function Declaration can be called earlier than it is defined.